 7. Optimise for timely deliveries

 This time of the year is known for delayed deliveries, late returns, product cancellations and more.
-To improve your sales during winters, invest more in logistics and shipping.
+To improve your sales during winter, invest more in logistics and shipping.

 - Choose a shipping partner carefully